The opportunity cost of everything

 Oftentimes, understanding opportunity costs is what allows people to be successful nimble investors, business people, and masters of their own finances.
 Those who understand opportunity costs are able to survey all of their options at once and make an informed decision based on the information available to them.

-A basic example, and the one that resonates most with
+A basic example, and the one that resonates most with me, is viewing the opportunity cost of every dollar spent as one less dollar I am investing.

 One of the ways people become millionaires is by investing now!
 They consider the opportunity cost of that beer, movie, and fancy candlelit dinner, and choose to invest instead (most the time - we’re all human).